 T2D is a chronic metabolic disorder that results from poor secretion of insulin and increased resistance to insulin (Deshpande et al., 2008).
 This results in chronically elevated blood glucose levels which increases the risk of cardiovascular problems, retinopathy, neuropathy, foot ulcers, and kidney damage (Deshpande et al., 2008).
 To effectively prevent and manage T2D, Canadian clinical practice guidelines emphasize a patient-centered approach, which encompasses a combination of lifestyle modifications and medical interventions (Haas et al., 2013).
-With the support of Diabetes Care Providers (DCPs), individuals with diabetes are expected to follow recommended self-care behaviours including maintaining a healthy diet, engaging in physical activity, adherence to prescribed medications, monitoring of blood glucose levels and engaging in routine foot care (Shrivastava et al., 2013).
+With the support of Diabetes Care Providers (DCPs), individuals with diabetes are expected to follow recommended self-care behaviors including maintaining a healthy diet, engaging in physical activity, adherence to prescribed medications, monitoring of blood glucose levels and engaging in routine foot care (Shrivastava et al., 2013).
 Compliance with these diabetes self-care practices has been found to enhance glycemic regulation, reduce risk of premature morbidity and mortality rates, increase insulin sensitivity, and mitigate the risk of developing foot ulcers (Shrivastava et al., 2013).
 However, it is also important to understand the role of effective communication between DCPs and their patients to tailor self-management practices based on the individual’s unique needs.

-In the current literature, it is evident that from the perspectives of both the patient and DCPs, there are many factors that influence the commitment to effective self-management of diabetes (Nam et al., 2011).
-From the patient’s viewpoint, factors such as low socioeconomic status, limited social support, religious and cultural influences, limited health literacy, and other mental health illnesses like depression can hinder individuals from managing their diabetes (Nam et al., 2011).
+In the current literature, it is evident that from the perspectives of both the patients and DCPs, there are many factors that influence the commitment to effective self-management of diabetes (Nam et al., 2011).
+From the patients’ viewpoint, factors such as low socioeconomic status, limited social support, religious and cultural influences, limited health literacy, and other mental health illnesses like depression can hinder individuals from managing their diabetes (Nam et al., 2011).
 In contrast, some providers recognize that they lack effective communication tools and skills, are constrained by time to explain self-care practices, and believe to have differing knowledge and attitudes from their patients/clients, which may potentially lead to poor health outcomes (Nam et al., 2011).
 Studies have found that patients and healthcare providers hold different perspectives on the barriers to adhering to self-care practices and that providers may recognize barriers that patients may not (Kwame et al., 2021; Kennedy et al., 2017).
 Previous studies have identified that DCPs play a pivotal role to encourage the practice of DSM strategies for patients aiming to reduce the detrimental health effects of diabetes.
 Many studies have analyzed the different factors influencing DSM among immigrant women by interviewing immigrant women with diabetes.
 However, there are very limited studies considering the perspectives of DCPs on the factors influencing their immigrant women patients.
 A study examined the differences in DSM between men and women and identified that the risk of cardiovascular disease (CVD), stroke is higher among women diagnosed with diabetes compared to men with diabetes (De Melo et al., 2013).
 Another study identified that women spend less time managing their diabetes at home compared to men (Szalat and Raz, 2008).
 Given the high risk of T2D among immigrant women in Ontario and the effectiveness of diabetes self-management, an understanding of the barriers from the perspective of DCPs may help to reduce the burden of T2DM on the Canadian health care system and immigrant women (Spanakis et al., 2013; Hyman et al., 2017; Nam et al., 2011).

 1.1 Research Question